priyankaMD/LearningBlogs/partofspeech.md

 ## 2) Pronoun :<br />
   - A pronoun is a word used in place of a noun.
 It is a substitute of the noun in the sentence.<br />
   For example, <br />
-    Apple is sour in taste sometimes.
+    Apple is sour sometimes.
 But it is good for health.<br />
   In the above example 'it' is a substitute for Apple.<br />

 ## 3) Verb : <br />